GrayGrimm/the-best-battleship-game/README.md

 https://developer.mozilla.org/en-US/

+All of my ship images came from https://www.flaticon.com/

 I used these two to help me with logic and figuring out how to best layout the code.

 Technologies Used: